dmbates/NESS2017/README.md

 - the `PyCall` package essentially integrates Python into Julia.
 - the `Pandas` package provides access to the `pandas` package for `Python`

-# Julia packages in general

-- Julia packages are always available as `git` repositories.
-At present they must be available on https://github.com

-- Registered packages are listed on https://pkg.julialang.org

-- Documentation for packages is usually linked on the github repository.
-Search for the package name on https://pkg.julialang.org then click on the name to get to the github repository.

-- In the package listing you will see that several packages are owned by github groups, such as [`JuliaStats`](https://github.com/JuliaStats/), `JuliaIO`, `JuliaOpt`, `JuliaDiffEQ`.
-These packages are expected to be well-maintained.

-# Notebooks in this repository

-The notebooks (files ending in `.ipynb`) whose names start with numbers are intended to be read in the sequence.